umich-brcf-bioinf/Jacquard/doc/translate.rst

 input directories, all file names must be unique.

-The translated format tags contain a caller specific prefix; example: 'JQ_SK' for Strelka, 'JQ_VS' for VarScan and 'JQ_MT' for MuTect.
+The translated FORMAT tags contain a caller specific prefix; example: 'JQ_SK' for Strelka, 'JQ_VS' for VarScan and 'JQ_MT' for MuTect.

+Currently, Translate adds Jacquard-specific FORMAT tags for:
+   * Allele Frequency
+   * Depth
+   * Somatic Status

 .. figure:: images/translate_pic.jpg

-   **Addition of the Jacquard-Specific Format Tags :** *The translated VCF files contain the original format tags from the input files as well as the Jacquard-specific format tags.*
+   **Addition of the Jacquard-Specific FORMAT Tags :** *The translated VCF files contain the original FORMAT tags from the input files as well as the Jacquard-specific FORMAT tags.*

 |